Pilot Talk III

-Pilot Talk III is the seventh studio album by American rapper Curren$y.
-It was released through his own label Jet Life Recordings on April 4, 2015.
-It is the third release of his Pilot Talk album series.
-The album features guest appearances from Riff Raff, Wiz Khalifa, Jadakiss, Styles P and J. Townsend.
+Pilot Talk III is the seventh solo studio album by American rapper Curren$y.
+Serving as the third installment in his Pilot Talk series, it was released on April 4, 2015 via Jet Life Recordings.
+The album features guest appearances from Jadakiss, J. Townsend, Riff Raff, Styles P and Wiz Khalifa.

 The album was exclusively released through the Jet Life website through a pre-order pack, and will be released digitally and physically at a later date.
+Pilot Talk IV would be released in late December 2021.

-Critical response
+Critical reception

-Pilot Talk 3 was met with generally favorable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 78, which indicates "generally favorable reviews", based on 4 reviews.
-Pitchfork Media's Julian Kimble wrote that, "Curren$y may not do 'new,' but he is very good at what he does: riffing on cars, money, women, weed, and obscure moments from television shows."
+Pilot Talk 3 was met with generally favourable reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 78 based on four reviews.

-Michael Madden from Consequence of Sound said, "There’s virtually nothing not to like about Pilot Talk III.
-Like other Curren$y releases, it makes up for its lack of revelations with a contagious joyfulness."

-Kellan Miller from HipHopDX said, "While other artists are constantly on the prowl for the latest trend that will keep their names relevant, Spitta never ventures out of his own lane, and yet, his latest material never seems to spoil."

-Complex's B.J.
-Steiner said, "As the third installment of Spitta’s aircraft-themed series, Pilot Talk 3 finds the NOLA sky captain delivering a familiar set of luxury rap fairytales upon which he’s built a quietly impressive career."
+Julian Kimble of Pitchfork resumed: "Curren$y may not do "new", but he is very good at what he does: riffing on cars, money, women, weed, and obscure moments from television shows".
+Michael Madden of Consequence praised the album, writing: "there's virtually nothing not to like about Pilot Talk III.
+Like other Curren$y releases, it makes up for its lack of revelations with a contagious joyfulness".
+Kellan Miller of HipHopDX wrote: "while other artists are constantly on the prowl for the latest trend that will keep their names relevant, Spitta never ventures out of his own lane, and yet, his latest material never seems to spoil".
+B.J.
+Steiner of Complex stated: "as the third installment of Spitta's aircraft-themed series, Pilot Talk 3 finds the NOLA sky captain delivering a familiar set of luxury rap fairytales upon which he's built a quietly impressive career".